evanrichter/cipher-project-1/REPORT.md

   return the unsliced plaintext
 ```

+This process is repeated several times to form several guesses.
 The  cracking function returns the plaintext with the best scoring
 confidence.

+*Spellchecking the guess to correct errors*

 Finally, the plaintext is spellchecked against the plaintext dictionary to
 remove words that remain jumbled in order to more accurately present them as